Stoke-on-Trent’s Proud Heritage

 Can You Help Trace These Film Strips?

-North Staffordshire Heritage has the scripts for all these film strips.
-But we only have one film strip, the Township of Tunstall, made by Highgate Secondary School.
+We have the scripts for all these film strips.
+But we have only found one film strip, the Township of Tunstall that was made by Highgate Secondary School.

 The film strips about Burslem, Hanley, Stoke-upon-Trent, Fenton and Longton are missing.
-If you can help us trace them, please email northstaffordshireheritage@outlook.com
+If you can help us to trace them, please email northstaffordshireheritage@outlook.com

 North Staffordshire’s Industrial Landscape Merits World Heritage Site Status